DEPARTMENT OF Family Medicine ~ 2014 Annual Report

 Thomas C. Peterson, M.D., Chair

 Family Medicine provides leadership for Primary Care Week and Palliative Care Week.
-Continuing medical education efforts include the 39th Annual Family Medicine Review Course, the 12th Annual Cultural Awareness Workshop, a biannual Sports Medicine Conference, regional continuing medical education and academic detailing presentations, and participation in the annual Bridging the Divide collaborative care conference.
+Our continuing medical education efforts include our 40th Annual Family Medicine Review Course, 13th Annual Cultural Awareness Workshop, biannual Sports Medicine Conference, regional continuing medical education and academic detailing presentations, and the annual Bridging the Divide collaborative care conference.

-Last modified January 28 2015 02:15 PM
+Last modified January 29 2015 02:16 PM